decretist/Dissertation/Chapter1/chapter1.md

 the central concern of medieval studies.[^2] The *Decretum* was, instead, both a normal and a normative text in its own time, and for centuries thereafter.
-The *Decretum* survives in an unusually large number of manuscripts -- around 150-200 from the twelfth century and around 600 for the medieval period as a whole.[^3] The *Decretum* was the fundamental textbook for first-year university instruction in canon law through the seventeenth century.
+The *Decretum* survives in an unusually large number of manuscripts---around 150-200 from the twelfth century and around 600 for the medieval period as a whole.[^3] The *Decretum* was the fundamental textbook for first-year university instruction in canon law through the seventeenth century.
 As the